Party conference: Germany

 Federal party diet (Bundesparteitag) 2015 of the German CDU, with Angela Merkel speaking.

 Party conferences in Germany (both on state and federal level), called Parteitag ("party diet"), will meet not only to nominate candidates for public elections, but also regularly (at least once a year) to adopt political resolutions, select party officials or to amend their statutes.
 Generally, the party organizations themselves and also their representatives (such as the chairperson, called party leader, and other board members) play a much more prominent role in German politics than they do for example in the US or UK, where the parties are mainly represented by their members and leaders in parliament or (if applicable) government.

 Ireland

-All Irish parties have annual party conferences, called Ardfheis, at which party policy is decided by the membership and the party chairperson and executive board are elected.
+All Irish parties have annual party conferences, called Ardfheiseanna, at which party policy is decided by the membership and the party chairperson and executive board are elected.

+Kazakhstan

+In Kazakhstan, the highest decision-making body of a political party is its congress (съезд), as defined by the Law on Political Parties (2002).
+Under this law, a party must be founded through a congress and must adopt its charter, programme, and governing structure at that meeting.
+The law also requires parties to establish internal bodies and procedures in their charters, including how leadership is elected and how decisions—such as candidate selection—are made.

+At the regional and city level, parties operate through territorial branches, which hold conferences (конференция) or general meetings in accordance with their charters.
+These bodies serve as the top authority for local organizations and may elect branch leaders or select candidates for mäslihat elections, depending on the party’s internal rules.

+In practice, major parties frequently convene extraordinary congresses (кезектен тыс съезд), a term used in party statutes rather than in law, to approve electoral lists, leadership changes, or strategic decisions ahead of national elections.
+For example, the ruling Amanat party held an extraordinary congress on 1 March 2022 to adopt its rebranding and elect new leadership.

 United Kingdom

 In the United Kingdom the political conferences (usually called party congress, or party conference) generally take place in three weeks of September and October of each year, whilst the House of Commons is in recess.
 The conferences of the three largest UK-wide parties, the Conservative Party Conference, the Labour Party Conference and the Liberal Democrat Conference, are held during this time.